Cruelty In The Bible?

 Know, then, it is not because of your righteousness that the Lord your God is giving you this good land to possess, for you are a stubborn people. - Deuteronomy 9:4-6

-God makes His point very clear with repetition.
+God makes His point clear by repeating it.
 This has nothing to do with you Israel.
-You have done nothing to deserve this land.
+He tells them: You (the people of Israel) have done nothing to deserve this land.
 You are not righteous.
-He is doing this because the people who live there are so wicked and must receive what is due them for their wickedness.
+He is do-ing this because He promised it to Abraham, Isaac and Jacob, and the people who live there now are evil and wicked.
 Evil must be punished, and the time has come for this evil to be punished.

-Over 500 years before this God told Abraham that the people living in what would be Canaan were evil, and their wickedness would increase.
-They were evil people, but God was going to wait, giving them over 500 years to change their ways.
+It was not unexpected.
+Over 500 years before this God told Abraham that the people living in this land were evil, and their wickedness would increase.
+God was going to wait, giving them 500 years to change their ways.
 What incredible grace and mercy!

 God said to Abram, Know for certain that your descendants will be strangers in a land that is not theirs, [Egypt] where they will be enslaved and oppressed four hundred years.
 But I will also judge the nation whom they will serve, and afterward they will come out with many possessions.
 As for you, you shall go to your fathers in peace; you will be buried at a good old age.
 Then in the fourth generation they will return here, for the iniquity of the Amorite is not yet complete. - Genesis 15:13-16

-God tells Abraham exactly what will happen, giving him a summary of what is coming.
-The Amorites were the major tribe living in what would be Canaan, and God reveals that they are evil, and that their wickedness will not decrease, but will grow.
-They will have 500 years to change their ways, but they won't.
+God tells Abraham what will happen, giving him a summary of what is coming.
+The Amorites were the major tribe living in what would be Canaan.
+God reveals that they are evil, and that their wick-edness will not decrease, but will grow.
+They had 500 years to change their ways, but they continued in their wickedness.

-So was God's plan to utterly destroy the people living in the land of Canaan cruel or harsh?
+Was God's plan to destroy the people living in the land of Canaan cruel or harsh?

 Not at all.
 It was incredibly merciful.
 They were wicked.
-In His incredible patience, love and mercy God had given them over 500 years to change their ways, but they had only grown more wicked.
-And while God was giving them time to change their ways, the Israelites were waiting... held in captivity as slaves in Egypt.
+In His incredible patience, love and mercy God had given them over 500 years to change their evil ways.
+That is a long time.
+However, they had only grown in wickedness.
+Moreover, while God was giving them time to change their ways, the Israelites were waiting... held in brutal captivity as slaves in Egypt.

-Finally God's patience comes to end.
-It's been a long, long time and the only change has been that they gotten worse.
-It is time to bring the evil to an end.
-The evil must be utterly destroyed, and God plans to use Israel.
-But notice in Deuteronomy 7:1-2, those evil nations are much stronger and more powerful than Israel.
+Finally, the time comes.
+God's long-enduring patience has come to end.
+It has been a long, long time and the only change has been that evil increased.
+It is time to end the wickedness.
+The evil must be destroyed.
+God plans to use Israel to do this.
+However, notice in Deuteronomy 7:1-2, those evil nations are much stronger and more powerful than Israel.
 It is God who will bring victory.
-Israel cannot take any credit for defeating them.
+Israel cannot take any credit, nor be given honor for defeating them.

-Conclusion: God is not cruel, He was incredibly patient, full of grace and mercy.
-And the final judgment, utter destruction, was the just and fair consequence of their wickedness.
+Conclusion: God is not cruel; He was incredibly patient, full of grace and mercy.
+The final judgment, utter destruction, was the just and fair conse-quence of wickedness.

-Next example: He killed King Davids baby because of Davids adultery with Bathsheba (II Samuel 12:13-18);
+Next example: He [God] killed King Davids baby because of Davids adultery with Bathsheba (II Samuel 12:13-18);